arianGh1/linkedin-auto-connect/README.md

 ```
 In which category you like to add people:your_desired_category
 ```
 Thats it.
 And I should note that Linkedin has **maximum 100 connection per week limit** so dont worry if program stopped after adding too much people.
+## TODO
+Overcome 100 connection per week limit.